 The University of San Francisco Teacher Education Department (TED) is committed to preparing strong, dedicated, and creative teachers for today’s increasingly diverse schools.
-We want the teachers we graduate to be reflective practitioners who foster intellectual growth, holistic development, and multicultural democratic community in their classrooms and schools.
+We want the teachers we graduate to be reflective practitioners who foster intellectual growth, holistic development, and a multicultural democratic community in their classrooms and schools.
 We want these teachers to provide their students – especially those most vulnerable to systemic injustices – an equitable, responsive, and empowering education.

 Our program aspires to actualize principles of social justice and the inherent dignity of all people – reflecting the Jesuit mission of USF – in the struggle against multiple forms of oppression.
 These principles include humanizing relationships, democratic participation, critical inquiry, and collective action for the common good.
 We hope our graduates, whether they teach under-served or privileged populations in public, parochial, or independent schools, leave TED with a deepened social consciousness that will shape their work.
 We believe that education should be a joyous and creative endeavor and that its primary purpose should be to shape a more just, humane, and healthy world.